sparkflows/sparkflows-docs/docs/installation/running-different-port.rst

 Fire by default runs on port 8081.

-In order to run Fire on another port:
+In order to run Fire on a different port:

 - Navigate to the conf folder under Sparkflows install directory
     - Open ``application.properties`` file: